XSplit applications can do more than just stream. Did you know that both XSplit Broadcaster and Gamecaster can record gameplay? Here’s how to do it:

 3. Start Recording

-To begin your recording, go to “Outputs” from the top menu and click on Local Recording.
+To begin your recording of the game, go to “Outputs” from the top menu, and click on Local Recording.

 To stop recording, click on that again.

 To find your recordings, click on “Tools” from the top menu.
 In the dropdown, select “Recordings.”